Human Anatomy Lesson 6

 The muscles in the back can be partitioned into superficial, intermediate, and deep muscles, depending on how hard they are to get to.
 There are four muscles in the superficial group: trapezius, latissimus dorsi, rhomboid minor, and rhomboid major; two in the intermediate group: serratus posterior superior and serratus posterior inferior; and a total of 9 named muscles in the deep group, including splenius, the erector spinae musculature (here counted as one muscle), and the muscles in the transversospinales and suboccipital muscle groups.

 - Trapezius: All of the muscles in the superficial group are "immigrant" muscles that stem from embryological precursors in other parts of the body.
 The trapezius muscle is embryologically a muscle of the head and neck, which explains its innervation by cranial nerve XI, the accessory nerve.
-Together, the two halves of the trapezius are, as the name suggests, shaped like a trapezoid.
+Together, the two halves of the trapezius are shaped like a trapezoid, as the name suggests.
 Each muscle is triangular, with the apex of the triangle pointed toward the shoulder joint and the base along the spinous processes of the vertebrae.
-The trapezius arises from the medial part of the superior nuchal line on the occipital bone, the nuchal ligament, and spinous processes of T1-T12, and sweeps laterally to insert broadly onto the clavicle and scapula.
+The trapezius arises from the medial part of the superior nuchal line on the occipital bone, the nuchal ligament, and spinous processes of T1-T12, then sweeps laterally to insert broadly onto the clavicle and scapula.
 The superior fibers of trapezius, the ones that run "down" the superior side of the triangle, insert on the acromion process of the scapula and lateral third of the clavicle; the middle fibers of trapezius run in a largely mediolateral direction to insert onto the scapular spine and the medial edge of the acromion; and the inferior fibers, the ones that run "up" the inferior side of the triangle, insert onto the tubercle of the scapular spine.
 As noted above, the trapezius is innervated by the accessory nerve, which passes deep to its fibers in a superoinferior direction.
 The trapezius works mostly to move the upper limb, in particular to retract the scapula.
 However, it IS a large muscle with fibers running in three different directions, and its fibers can work somewhat independently of each other.
 Its superior fibers elevate the scapula and shoulder, its inferior fibers retract and depress the scapula (pull it inferiorly), and its superior and inferior fibers working together rotate the scapula so that the glenoid fossa faces in a more cranial/superior direction (which is referred to as cranial rotation).

-- Latissimus dorsi is embryologically a muscle of the upper limb that migrated into the lower portion of the back to cover intrinsic back muscles.
+- Latissimus dorsi is embryologically a muscle of the upper limb that migrated onto the lower portion of the back to cover intrinsic (deep) back muscles.
 It arises from a large aponeurosis attached to the posterior aspect of the iliac crest of the pelvis and tips of vertebral spinous processes from the sacrum to around T6.
 Its fibers sweep superiorly and laterally to converge on a tendon that inserts into the intertubercular sulcus on the anterior side of the proximal humeral shaft.
 The latissimus dorsi AD-ducts, extends, and medially rotates the humerus.
-Many students have difficulty understanding how the latissimus dorsi medially rotates the humerus.
+Students sometimes have difficulty understanding how the latissimus dorsi medially rotates the humerus.
 Pay special attention to how the fibers of latissimus dorsi start posteriorly on the back and run in a lateral and anterior direction between the thorax and the humerus to insert onto the anterior side of the humerus.
 When the latissimus dorsi contracts, it causes the humerus to rotate medially around a superoinferior axis.
-The latissimus dorsi muscle is innervated by the thoracodorsal nerve, with contributions from C6 to C8 spinal cord levels.
+The latissimus dorsi muscle is innervated by the thoracodorsal nerve, with contributions from C6 to C8 spinal nerve fibers.

 - Posterior serratus muscles: The more superior of the two intermediate muscles of the back, the serratus posterior superior, can only be seen when the trapezius and rhomboid muscles are reflected or removed.
 This muscle arises on the spinous processes of C7 to T3 vertebrae and supraspinous ligaments and inserts onto the upper borders of ribs 2 to 5.
 The fibers of serratus posterior superior run in a superoinferior direction from origin to insertion.
-The serratus posterior superior muscle pulls the ribs to which it attaches backward and upward, expanding the volume of the rib cage a bit.
+The serratus posterior superior muscle pulls the ribs to which it attaches backward and upward, expanding the volume of the rib cage a little bit.
 The more inferior of the two muscles, serratus posterior inferior, can only be seen when the latissimus dorsi muscle is reflected or removed.
-It arises on the spinous processes of T11 to L3 vertebrae and runs in a superior and lateral direct to attach to the lower borders of ribs 9 to 12.
+It arises on the spinous processes of T11 to L3 vertebrae and runs in a superior and lateral direction to attach to the lower borders of ribs 9 to 12.
 Serratus posterior inferior acts to pull the ribs to which it attaches backward and downward, slightly expanding the volume of the rib cage.
 The two muscles together were once referred to as the "respiratory muscles" because of this, but it is doubtful that they have any role in breathing.
 If you want, you can refer to them as accessory muscles of respiration as long as you recognize that they don't do much.
-Both serratus posterior muscles are innervated by anterior rami of thoracic nerves, with contributions from spinal levels T2 to T5 for serratus posterior superior and T9 to T12 for serratus posterior inferior.
+Both serratus posterior muscles are innervated by anterior rami of thoracic nerves.
+Serratus posterior superior is innervated by T2 to T5 intercostal nerves and serratus posterior inferior is innervated by T9 to T12 intercostal nerves.

 Deep Back Muscles